Wentworth, season 6, raises the danger level for prisoners and officers as new threats and old sins come to a violent head.

 Rita taught Ruby everything she knew about boxing.
 She was a brilliant boxer herself.
 Her talent with her fists got her in big trouble before the season was over.

-Maria (Susie Porter) had the most connections to the previously existing cast of characters.
+Marie (Susie Porter) had the most connections to the previously existing cast of characters.
 She ran brothels and other illegal operations in the real world.
 Several of the women in the prison had worked for her, including Allie.
-Maria was Allie’s former lover and the person who introduced Allie to heroin.
+Marie was Allie’s former lover and the person who introduced Allie to heroin.

-Rita’s goal, as a cop, was to get the information that would bring down Maria’s crime network.
+Rita’s goal, as a cop, was to get the information that would bring down Marie’s crime network.

 In Old News